WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Two [[Skull/Concentrated Brain/Random Facts/People/People\|People]] On My Train Just Shout-Sang "Naked Twister"
 They Group Theyre In Is Introducing Each Other With Their Names And How Many Drinks Theyve Had

-I Think Most [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Low Self-Esteem Or Shitty Parents Feel A Deep Desire To Be Loved But I Feel Like It Just Made [[Me\|Me]] Hate The Concept
+I Think Most [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Low Self-Esteem Or Shitty Parents Feel A Deep Desire To Be Loved But I Feel Like It Just Made [[Explicitly Showcased/Me/Me\|Me]] Hate The Concept
 Maybe Thats What Dads From The Seventies Were Aiming For
 "If I Hate My Son He'll Become Emotionally Unavailable Then I'll Never Have To Deal With It Again"
 Well Ive Got Good News And Bad News For Ya